MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/database-sizing-and-performance.md

 A clearer picture begins to emerge from the data.
 The scenario where logging of common published data is enabled at Location 2 continues to be the worst performer.
 However, the platform code and logging only accounts for 6% of the total runtime.
 While this is a significant figure, the best\-case scenario is 1.4%.
 Essentially, the time spent in the domain code in the example far outweighs the time spent running platform code.
 To put this in perspective, if you were able to completely eliminate the platform code costs, you would only see runbook performance improvements in the range of 1.4% to 7.4%.

-Of course, most real\-world scenarios will be different.
+Most real\-world scenarios will be different.
 Activity behavior may change depending on what the domain code is told to do.
 For example, a **Clone VM from Template** activity may take one minute to clone a VM from Server Template A, but take 5 minutes to clone a VM from Server Template B. Also, Runbook Servers may reside on different networks with different performance characteristics, which can potentially affect both domain code performance and Orchestrator data logging performance.

 ## Determining Database Growth
 Your database administrator for the Orchestrator database can use the following guidelines for determining database file growth strategy: